101 Cooking For Two

 This recipe works for a split chicken breast in an oven using either convection or conventional baking.

-Pat dry the split chicken breasts.
-Trim off any excess fat, remove the rib section, and cut each piece into 2–3 smaller portions for more even cooking.
+1. Trim the chicken: Pat dry, remove excess fat and the rib section, and cut each breast into 2–3 smaller pieces for even cooking.

 Cutting split chicken breasts into pieces.